jeddwhiteman/jeddwhiteman/ReadMe.md

 # 💫 About Me:
 Hey there!
 I am Jedd, currently a business analyst/developer at Prescient Fund Services.
 Right now, I'm learning .NET Core and all the libraries that come with it.
-So if you're down to join forces on some side projects and sharpen our skills together, hit me up!

 ## 🌐 Socials: